 Keep in mind most firefighters have a basic EMT certification.
 While both paramedics and EMTs have the expertise to provide patients with emergency care, there is a limit on what EMTs can do for the patient.
 In general, they provide basic, noninvasive interventions to those in need of urgent medical care.
 This level of care is called BLS (Basic Life Support).

 Fire medics, on the other hand, provide both basic and advanced life support (ALS).
 Given their advanced skills and knowledge, these medical care providers can perform complex lifesaving functions.

 We’ll discuss in more detail the differences between the two later in the segment because individuals looking to get into these careers often confuse their roles and responsibilities.

-Have you ever asked yourself why fire trucks respond to medical calls?
 It’s not only the uncertainty that surrounds the actual problem or having extra personnel to assist, but some have trained paramedics and EMTs on board.
 Their job is to evaluate the patient and make the necessary intervention explained above.